-Crimson Clover - The earliest maturing legume in the lineup.
+Crimson Clover- The earliest maturing legume in the lineup.
 This bunch type clover has great grazing tolerance and can fix up to 150 units of nitrogen in a season.
 Ideal for grazing or for use in silage mixtures.
-It pairs well with any winter annual legume, including the early maturing small grains.
+Pairs well with any winter annual legume, including the early maturing small grains.
+Available in untreated, coated and preinoculated, or organic coated and preinoculated.